Lab-Brat/cheatsheets/vim.md

 ## VIM
 #### insert methods
-    * insert before a character -------> i
+* i -> insert before a character
-    * insert in the beggining of line -> I
+* I -> insert in the beggining of line
-    * insert after a character --------> a
+* a -> insert after a character
-    * insert in the end of line -------> A
+* A -> insert in the end of line
-    * insert from a new line below ----> o
+* o -> insert from a new line below
-    * insert from a new line above ----> O
+* O -> insert from a new line above

 #### Combinations
 * add space to multiple lines